Perseverance Is Closing in on a Mars Driving Record and Hits Five Years on Feb. 18

-Perseverance is hailed as a masterpiece of engineering.
-For five years, this spacecraft has been exploring the Jezero Crater and its surroundings on Mars, searching for signs of ancient microbial life.
-It has collected rock samples and tested cutting-edge technologies, paving the way for future manned missions to Mars.
+Perseverance is a masterpiece of engineering.
+For five years, the rover has been exploring Jezero Crater and its surroundings on Mars, searching for signs of ancient microbial life.
+It has collected rock samples and tested new technologies, paving the way for future crewed missions to Mars.

-The rover’s journey has led to not only incredible discoveries but also record-setting distances traveled on another planet.
+The rover’s journey has produced discoveries — and record-setting distances traveled on another planet.

-For the past month, Perseverance has been stationary due to Mars being positioned behind the Sun, disrupting radio communication between the Red Planet and Earth.
-However, as of December 11, 2025, the rover has traveled a total of 42.32 kilometers, surpassing the distance of a marathon runner (42.195 km).
+For the past month, Perseverance has been stationary because Mars moved behind the Sun, which disrupted radio communication between the Red Planet and Earth.
+But as of December 11, 2025, the rover had traveled a total of 42.32 kilometers, surpassing the length of a marathon (42.195 km).

 Chasing the Record

-There is only one rover that has covered a greater distance on another planet: NASA’s Opportunity rover.
-During its mission, it traveled 45.16 kilometers.
+Only one rover has covered more ground on another planet: NASA’s Opportunity rover, which traveled 45.16 kilometers during its mission.

-“Only recently, thanks to the software and hardware for autonomous navigation, Perseverance has been able to move autonomously at nearly its maximum mechanical speed,” Maimone explained.
+“Thanks to recent improvements in autonomous navigation software and hardware, Perseverance has been able to move autonomously at nearly its maximum mechanical speed,” Maimone explained.

 NASA's Perseverance Rover Captured This View on September 8, 2025

-While NASA engineers chart the rover’s course and plan its scientific investigations daily, once Perseverance starts moving, it is on its own.
-The rover relies on its autonomous systems to navigate any unexpected obstacles in its path.
+While NASA engineers chart the rover’s course and plan its scientific investigations daily, once Perseverance starts moving it relies on its onboard autonomy to handle unexpected obstacles.

 “We have learned a lot from previous missions, including how to operate the rover even after engine failures,” Maimone says.
-The scientist is confident that even if Perseverance encounters issues, the team will overcome them, and the rover will continue its explorations.
+He is confident that even if Perseverance encounters issues, the team will overcome them and the rover will keep exploring.

 Anyone interested can track Perseverance’s route on NASA’s interactive map.